williamedwardhahn/OISC/MPCR_OISC.md

 Understanding how to load literals is essential, as they form the basis for many operations.
 Whether you're performing arithmetic, storing values in memory, or making decisions based on comparisons, you'll often start by loading the necessary literals onto the stack.

-In the subsequent chapters, we'll explore more complex operations and dive deep into the unique features of the MPCR OISC.
-From arithmetic to memory management, we'll see how this minimalist system offers a robust platform for various tasks.

----

-*Up next, Chapter 5 delves into the world of arithmetic operations.
-Get ready to crunch some numbers with the MPCR OISC!*

-## Chapter 5: Arithmetic Operations in MPCR OISC
+## Arithmetic Operations in MPCR OISC

 ### Basic Arithmetic